sc-workshop/SupercellSWF-Animate/README.md

 Absolutely all types of animation tweens and their types of interpolation are supported.

  - Shape animation ✅
 Full support.
-Be careful when using it, the result can be very unoptimized.
+Be careful when using it, the result can be very unstable.

 - Nine-slice ✅
 Full support.
 But keep in mind that on Animate 2024 and above this may not work correctly.